HarryNguye/Workhourtracker/README.md

 * Editing Hours**: Update existing work hour entries as needed.
 * Deleting Hours**: Remove work hour records from the database.

-Make sure to populate the `.env` file with necessary configurations such as database connection settings before starting the application.

 # Technologies Used:
 * Java
 * Spring Boot for REST API creation